 Research and development

-Syncrude ranks amongst the top spenders on research and development in Canada, investing $78.2 million in 2019.
-A ranking compiled by RE$EARCH Infosource, lists Syncrude in the 17th spot overall, with R&D expenditures totaling $1.1 billion during the 2001-2015 period.
+Syncrude ranks amongst the top spenders on research and development in Canada, investing $40.2 million in 2020.
+A ranking compiled by RE$EARCH Infosource lists Syncrude in the 17th spot overall, with R&D expenditures totaling $1.1 billion during the 2001-2015 period.
 Our company was one of two oil and gas companies to make the list.
-In addition, our employees are responsible for the creation of over 200 patents to date.
+In addition, our employees are responsible for the creation of over 240 patents to date.

 Syncrude environmental technologies related to tailings, water management and reclamation are published and shared openly through technical journals, conferences and collaborative industry groups such as Canada’s Oil Sands Innovation Alliance (COSIA).

 Syncrude also collaborates with universities, government agencies, industrial research networks and consortia, and private research organizations.
-In fact, between 2014 and 2018, we awarded 110 research grants to universities across the country.
-We are also a key stakeholder, directly and through COSIA, in a number of Natural Sciences and Engineering Research Council of Canada (NSERC), Industrial Research Chairs at Canadian universities, including six at this time.
+In fact, between 2015 and 2020, we awarded 113 research grants to organizations and academia across the country.
+We are also a key stakeholder, directly and through COSIA, in a number of Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chairs at Canadian universities, including nine at this time.

 |Operating costs1 |